 One place where you can see this shift in progress is at the city’s Grand Central Market, where you can also grab a quick dinner.
 The market is wheelchair accessible and equipped with elevators and accessible restrooms.
 Founded a century ago by immigrants from Germany and Italy and later joined by those from Korea and Mexico, this sprawling market full of fresh produce and eateries has recently emerged as one of L.A.’s trendiest food scenes.

-To get a taste of the twists on the classics that are so prevalent now on L.A.’s fusion dining scene, try the orange falafel at Madcapra, which adds carrots into the traditional chickpea-based batter that is fried to create this crispy Middle Eastern staple.
-For your beverage, try Madcapra’s iced cardamom tea or the sumac-beet soda.
+To get a taste of the twists on the classics that are so prevalent now on L.A.’s fusion dining scene, try some of the unique refreshments!

 Walt Disney Concert Hall